-FAN HI/LO/OFF
+FAN HI / ME / LO / OFF

 The FAN moves steam and other vapors from the surface cooking.
-Touch FAN once for High fan speed, twice for Low fan speed, or a three times to turn the fan off.
+Touch FAN once for High fan speed, twice for Medium fan speed, three times for Low fan speed or four times to turn the fan off.